Priesthood in the Catholic Church: Passover and Christ

-Education
+Education and formation

 The canon law of the Catholic Church holds that the priesthood is a sacred and perpetual vocational state, not just a profession (which is a reason for, and symbolized by, the state of celibacy).
-There are programs of formation and studies which aim to enable the future priest to effectively serve his ministry.
+There are programs of formation and study which aim to enable the future priest to effectively serve his ministry.
 These programs are demanded by canon law (in the Latin Church, canons 232–264) which also refers to the Bishops' Conferences for local more detailed regulation.
 As a general rule, education is extensive and lasts at least five or six years, depending on the national Programme of Priestly Formation.